 C&I Loans (C&I Lending)

-C&I loans are used by numerous business sectors, including, but not limited to: retailers, manufacturers, industrial companies, professional firms, health-care providers, and hospitality companies (hotels, motels, etc.).
+Commercial and Industrial loans are applicable to numerous business sectors, including but not limited to: retailers, manufacturers, industrial companies, professional firms, health-care providers, and hospitality companies (hotels, motels, etc.).
 C&I loans have these characteristics:

 - Loans are for capital expenses and operations, such as hiring workers, filling seasonal revenue gaps or purchasing equipment.